Your Guide to Buying Property

 Purchasers should ensure they speak to their mortgage broker or financial institution about borrowing capacity and finances available for the purchase a property.

 Purchasers may be unaware of the potential value of the property and if so, a quick property valuation report could be conducted to provide a clearer idea of the market value.

 This is the agreement between the Vendor and the Purchaser.
 It sets out the rights and obligations of the parties, amongst other things.
 If you are unsure about what to do with the Contract for Sale of Land, you should seek assistance from a Property Lawyer.

 4. Open Inspection

-Once a property is found either on-line, in the newspaper or by other means, you should inspect the property on the open inspection date and determine if the property is right for you.
-You should contact the relevant Sydney Real Estate Agent to obtain the dates for inspection.
+Once a property is found either online, in the newspaper or by other means, you should inspect the property on the open inspection date and determine if the property is right for you.
+You should contact the relevant Sydney Real Estate Agent to obtain the dates for building inspections.